 Depression and anxiety (including social anxiety – SAD, and generalised anxiety – GAD) are one of the most common types of mental disorders, which can be effectively treated with online therapy.
 Research has proven that online counselling can deal with low mood and depressive disorders as effective as in direct treatment in therapy office.
 Journal of Affective Disorders and other studies published in BMC Psychiatry comparative data of the two treatment modalities and found that online treatment of depression and anxiety are as effective as traditional counselling in therapy room.

-What can a client expect from online therapy with me?
+What can you expect from online therapy?

 Prior to the assessment you will receive a standardized psychometric questionnaires to be filled in and guidance for remote therapy for you to read through along with the netiquettes to follow during the video psychotherapy online.